-On this day in 2005, more than two weeks after American teen Natalee Holloway vanished while on a high school graduation trip to the Caribbean island of Aruba, police there search the home of 17-year-old Joran Van der Sloot, one of the last known people to see the young woman alive.
+On June 15, 2005, more than two weeks after American teen Natalee Holloway vanished while on a high school graduation trip to the Caribbean island of Aruba, police there search the home of 17-year-old Joran Van der Sloot, one of the last known people to see the young woman alive.
 Although Van der Sloot would emerge as a prime suspect in the case, he was never charged.
 Holloway’s disappearance generated massive media attention in the United States; however, her body never has been found, and in 2012 she was declared legally dead.

 Holloway, an 18-year-old from Mountain Brook, Alabama, was last seen leaving an Aruban bar and restaurant with Van der Sloot and two of his friends, Deepak Kalpoe, 21, and Satish Kalpoe, 18, in the early hours of May 30.
 The young men initially claimed they dropped the blonde teen at her hotel around 2 a.m.; however, the three, who were arrested on June 9, later changed their stories.
 Van der Sloot reportedly admitted to being alone with Holloway on the beach on May 30, after being dropped there by the Kalpoe brothers, but said he never harmed her.
 After a judge deemed there was not enough evidence to hold them, the Kalpoes were released from custody in early July.
 Van der Sloot, who was born in the Netherlands and raised in Dutch-speaking Aruba, was released in September.
 A string of additional suspects were detained but no charges were filed.
 Despite extensive searches of the island and surrounding ocean by investigators and volunteers, the case remained unsolved.